Our First Interstellar Visitor Is A Cigar-Shaped Asteroid That Goes By The Name Of ‘Oumuamua

 — CNN (@CNN) November 21, 2017

-Her team employed the European Southern Observatory’s (ESO) Very Large Telescope (VLT) in Chile to take a closer look at ‘Oumuam.
-Meech’s study, featured yesterday (November 20) in the journal Nature, corroborates the observations made earlier by Kotulla’s team.
+Meech just published a paper describing the shape and color of the interstellar asteroid.
+Her team employed the European Southern Observatory’s (ESO) Very Large Telescope (VLT) in Chile to take a closer look at ‘Oumuamua.
+Their study, featured yesterday (November 20) in the journal Nature, corroborates the observations made earlier by Kotulla’s team.

 The VLT’s FORS instrument enabled Meech and her team to make very precise spectroscopic measurements of the asteroid’s brightness and color.
 Their findings, also presented in an ESO news release, show the interstellar asteroid’s brightness varies by a factor of 10 as ‘Oumuamua spins on its axis every 7.3 hours.